dataquestio/unite/README.md

 Merge conflicts
 ------------------

 We'll be merging pull requests on a "first reasonable pull request will be merged" basis.
 This will probably lead to cases where later PRs can't be merged due to conflicts.
-If this happens, you can close your PR, update it, and then open a new one.
+If this happens, you can update your PR after rebasing onto master.

-If you want to work on a unique approach on your own unmergeable fork, you can feel free to do that and periodically open pull requests -- this will enable you to get the 10 points for lowest error, but will prevent you from getting any merge points.
+If you want to work on a unique approach on your own unmergeable fork, you can feel free to do that and open a PR -- this will enable you to get the 10 points for lowest error, but will prevent you from getting any merge points.

 Suggestions?
 -------------------